 The front features the now-standard Dynamic Island and slimmer bezels.
 The rear packs the familiar Pro camera array introduced way back in iPhone 11 Pro.

-The sensor array on the 16 has returned to the stacked design of the iPhone X. The motivation behind the change may be technical— better support for Spatial video— but from an aesthetic perspective, I alsos simply prefer the vertical arrangement.
+The sensor array on the 16 non-Pro has returned to the stacked design of the iPhone X. The motivation behind the change may be technical— better support for Spatial video— but from an aesthetic perspective, I also simply prefer the vertical arrangement.

 While beautiful to look at, that’s also about all I will say about iPhone 16.
-While admittedly a bit less colorful, the iPhone Pro line has always been Apple's camera flagship, so that's the one we'll dive into.
+While a less colorful, it’s the iPhone Pro line that has always been Apple's camera flagship, so that's the one we'll dive into.

 Inside iPhone 16 Pro